Vallejo Motorcycle Accident Attorney

-As with many other towns in California, Vallejo is a popular spot for motorcycle riders to enjoy pristine views and all that nature has to offer.
+Like many other California towns, Vallejo is a popular spot for motorcycle riders to enjoy pristine views and all that nature has to offer.
 Because of the volume of motorcycle riders in Vallejo, there have been 70 accidents between 2011 and 2016.
 Three of those accidents resulted in fatalities, and six of the 70 involved alcohol.
 Interstate 80 has proved to be the most dangerous road for motorcycle riders in Vallejo, with 29 accidents occurring on the highway between 2011 and 2016, including one fatality.
-Some of the most dangerous locations for motorcycles in Vallejo include:
+Some of the most hazardous locations for motorcycles in Vallejo include:

 - Redwood Street at Sonoma Boulevard